 This just in: the UK Finance Bill of 2018 is due to come into effect soon.
-All sellers with physical inventory in the UK must upload their UK VAT numbers in Seller Central to comply with new requirements.
+All sellers with physical inventory in the UK must upload their UK VAT numbers in Amazon Seller Central is a portal or a h...
+More to comply with new requirements.

 New Legal Requirements for Sellers with Stock in the UK